Notes

 Key Polish-language search considerations:

-- Branded searches are important — Polish buyers research companies by name once they've seen them advertised or recommended
+• Branded searches matter — Polish buyers research companies by name once they’ve seen them advertised or recommended.

 Social media and platform usage

 For B2B companies, LinkedIn is the primary professional social channel.
-For consumer brands, a combination of Facebook (broad reach, particularly 30+), Instagram (visual brands, under-35 focus), and TikTok (mass market youth) covers the major segments.
+For consumer brands, a combination of Facebook (broad reach, particularly 30+), Instagram (visual brands, under-35), and TikTok (mass-market youth) covers the major segments.

-Allegro is Poland's dominant e-commerce marketplace — more significant in Poland than Amazon or any pan-European alternative.
-For consumer brands, Allegro visibility is often more important than website SEO for product discovery.
-Polish consumers' default search for products often starts in Allegro, not Google.
+Allegro is Poland’s dominant e-commerce marketplace — more significant in Poland than Amazon or any pan-European alternative.
+Over 70% of Poles associate “Allegro” with online shopping.
+For consumer brands, Allegro visibility is often more important than website SEO for product discovery: Polish consumers’ default product search starts on Allegro, not Google.

 Content marketing in Polish